-Aortic root surgery is a complex surgical procedure to treat a dilation or enlargement (aortic aneurysm) of a section of the large blood vessel that carries blood from your heart to your vital organs (aorta).
-The aortic root is located near the junction of your aorta and your heart.
-It contains the aortic valve and the coronary arteries.
+Aortic root surgery is a treatment for an enlarged aorta, also known as an aortic aneurysm.
+The aorta is the large blood vessel that carries blood from your heart to the rest of your body.
+The aortic root is just near the junction between your aorta and your heart, and contains the aortic valve and the coronary arteries.

 Our team of surgeons, physicians and specialist radiologists work together to diagnose, screen and treat patients from childhood to extreme old age, who have an aortopathy (any disease of the aorta).